alfajango/alfajango.github.com/_posts/2012-01-09-remotipart.md

     href: http://www.alfajango.com/blog/rails-3-ajax-file-uploads-with-remotipart/
 ---

-The Remotipart gem enables AJAX file-upload capability to remote forms in Rails 3 apps by extending the native jquery-ujs functionality.

 For an introduction explaining how and why Remotipart works, check out [AJAX File Uploads with the iFrame Method](http://www.alfajango.com/blog/ajax-file-uploads-with-the-iframe-method/) and [Rails 3 AJAX File Uploads with Remotipart](http://www.alfajango.com/blog/rails-3-ajax-file-uploads-with-remotipart/).